 Yolo County has begun the process of distributing Pfizer booster doses to residents who received their second Pfizer dose at least 6 months ago.
-Keep in mind that only the Pfizer booster has been authorized, meaning those who received Moderna or Johnson & Johnson vaccines will have to wait until a booster is authorized and made available.
+Updated: The CDC has expanded eligibility to those who received Pfizer, Moderna, and Johnson & Johnson.
 This article will take you through who should and who may get the Pfizer booster, and how to go about receiving a third dose in Yolo County.

 Who Should Get a Booster?